CHN-beta/ovito/doc/manual/reference/pipelines/modifiers/grain_segmentation.rst

   2. A graph representation of the input structure is created using the neighbors of each atom, where each atom is a graph node and each neighbor bond is a graph edge.
   3. Grains are formed by hierarchical clustering of the graph.

-The modifier assigns a new property named ``Grain`` to the particles to indicate which grain each atom belongs to (encoded as an integer grain identifier).
-The special grain identifier 0 means an atom does not belong to any grain.
+The modifier assigns a new property named ``Grain`` to each atom indicating which grain the atom belongs to (grain numeric identifier).
+The special grain identifier 0 is assigned to atoms that do not belong to any grain.
-The modifier furthermore computes a mean lattice orientation for each identified grain and outputs a list of all grains as a :ref:`data table <scene_objects.data_table>`.
-The grain orientations are expressed as 4-component quaternions similar to the :ref:`per-atom lattice orientations computed by the PTM modifier <particles.modifiers.polyhedral_template_matching.orientations>`.
+The modifier furthermore computes a mean lattice orientation for each identified grain and outputs a list of the grains as a :ref:`data table <scene_objects.data_table>` with the following per-grain information:

+  1. Numeric grain identifier
+  2. Grain size (in terms of the number of atoms belonging to the grain; whether grain boundary atoms are included depends on the :guilabel:`Adopt orphan atoms` option)
+  3. Display color (see option :guilabel:`Color particles by grain` below)
+  4. Crystal phase of the grain (see :ref:`PTM structure types <particles.modifiers.polyhedral_template_matching>`)
+  5. Mean lattice orientation (expressed as 4-component quaternion similar to the :ref:`per-atom lattice orientations computed by the PTM modifier <particles.modifiers.polyhedral_template_matching.orientations>`)

+The list of grains is ordered by size, starting with the largest grain (in terms of the number of atoms).

 .. caution::